 Wilson grew up in Memphis, where bridge building is an art form and where his love of the structures began.
 He stumbled upon the A-Truss in 2000, when a trip from Oklahoma City to New Orleans led him through Shreveport.
 He began studying the bridge and Waddell in general, and in 2016, he presented a talk on the bridge to the Society of Civil Engineers.

-Since then, he and his small band of volunteer engineers and Louisiana Tech students and bridge aficionados have spent several weekends chopping down the vines that once covered the bridge.
-He brought in other people like Skip James and Elba Hamilton from the Shreveport-based engineering firm Aillet Fenner Jolly & McClelland, and representatives from the Caddo Levee Board, the DDA, and the City of Shreveport to assist him in finding grants- and long-term purpose- for the historic bridge.
-Wilson and his firm have now gathered detailed measurements of the bridge; next will be to find the dollars for a thorough structural assessment.
-This task will require special equipment and serious man hours to test the old timbers in the deck, which are likely rotten, and the metal struts, bracing and stringers, which we hope are structurally sound.
+Wilson and his firm have gathered detailed measurements of the bridge needed to find the dollars for a thorough structural assessment.
+This task will require special equipment and serious man (and woman) hours to test the old timbers in the deck, which are likely rotten, and the metal struts, bracing and stringers, which is hoped are structurally sound.
 Only when Wilson and his volunteer team know the condition of the bridge will they know what can ultimately be done for it.
-In the meantime, the 122-year old structure will wait, as it has done so patiently before.
+In the meantime, the 127-year old structure will wait, as it has done so patiently before.

 We encourage you to see the bridge and take pictures of it.
 It is visible from the Clyde Fant Parkway just north of Sam’s Town Casino and Resort.